xdevfaheem/LMBuilder/README.md

 ### Configuration

 Configuring LLM Builder to meet your specific needs is made easy with the `LLMBuilderConfig` class.
-Below, we explain how to fine-tune the settings for your language model construction:
+Below, we explain some configuration settings to build your LLM:

 **Language Model Configuration**